TheRealKasumi/NikoLight/documentation/build.md

 Then hit enter.
 The device manager will start up and you should be able to identify the port of the controller.
 Go back to the `platformio.ini` and adjust the port.
+For Linux and Unix users I will not even explain this step.
+They should know how this works, right😛?
-Save the file and then click the upload button at the left, bottom.
+Save the file and then click the upload button in the bottom left.

 ![Upload Button](media/build/upload-button.jpeg)